Social Events and Gatherings

 - No Registration: Small, spontaneous gatherings without alcohol may be held in residence halls, private rooms, or apartments without requiring registration.
 Please be courteous and respectful of other residents sharing the space.
 Such gatherings are, however, subject to all other rules regarding alcohol use described in this policy.

-- Registration Exception Form: Students interested in registering an event outside of the acceptable event hours of Friday and Saturday nights from 7:30 pm - 1:00 am must reach out to Whitney Hogan to request an exception.
+- Registration Exception Form: Students interested in registering an event with alcohol outside of the acceptable event hours of Friday and Saturday nights from 7:30 pm - 1:00 am must reach out to the director of residential life to request an exception.
 When seeking an exception, students should reach out at least 2 weeks before the event date.
 Events outside of the acceptable event hours should in some way build campus community and exception requests must include both a compelling rationale and sufficient assurance that the proposed event would not compromise the assumed academic priorities of individuals involved in or otherwise affected by the event.
 Such events will only be approved under unique and special circumstances.

 - No Hard Liquor.
 No student, regardless of age, may possess hard liquor on Bowdoin College property, including in residences or in common spaces.
 Any hard liquor found on campus by Security will be confiscated.
 Generally, this excludes beer, malt beverages, wine, and hard cider.